Z0eDu/3400-group6/mi4/README.md

 ## Treasure Software

-For milestone 2, we have implemented a singel treasure detector that detected a treasure and identified the frequency.
+For milestone 2, we had implemented a single treasure detector that detected a treasure and identified the frequency.
 For the competition, the robot should be able to detect a treasure from any wall around it.
 Therefore, we decided to have three treasure sensors: on the front, right, and left side.
 We used ADC0, ADC2, and ADC4 for the sensors, and we had to switch between them.
-In order to do so, We set the corresponding bits in the Adc setup and added another ISR that switched the ADCMUX that selects which ADC to use.
+In order to do so, We set the corresponding bits in the Adc setup and added another ISR that switched the ADMUX that selects which ADC to use.

 ```cpp
 void fastAdcSetup(int pin) {